-Under section 11.10, registered firms must notify the their principal regulator if they know or have reason to believe that any individual or firm is about to purchase acquire 10% or more than 10% of the voting securities (or securities convertible into voting securities) of the firm or the firm's parent.
+Under section 11.10, registered firms must notify their principal regulator if they know or have reason to believe that any individual or firm is about to acquire 10% or more of the voting securities (or securities convertible into voting securities) of the firm or the firm's parent.
 This notice gives the regulator an opportunity to consider ownership issues that may affect a firm's fitness for registration.
-We expect this notice to be sent as soon as the registered firm knows or has reason to believe such a transaction acquisition is going to take place.
+We expect this notice to be sent as soon as the registered firm knows or has reason to believe such an acquisition is going to take place.